gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 ---

 !!! note ""
-	This documentation is intended for administrators who will use the PastPerfect Exporter, and for developers who will set it up and maintain it.
+	This documentation is intended for PastPerfect administrators who will use the PastPerfect Exporter, and for developers who will set it up and maintain it.
 Technical information about the export mechanism is provided in the documentation [AvantHybrid](/plugins/avanthybrid/).
 ---